 There are blonde languages, by the way, and brunette languages.
 Why be bashful?
 Those partial to blondes are advised to learn Norwegian, Swedish, Danish, Finnish, German, Dutch, and Hungarian.
-A good brunette list would include Spanish, French, Portuguese, Italian, SerboCroatian, Greek, Turkish, Hebrew, and Arabic.
+A good brunette list would include Spanish, French, Portuguese, Italian, Serbo-Croatian, Greek, Turkish, Hebrew, and Arabic.

 This advice is not offered flippantly.
 I find the social motive to learn other languages as valid as the commercial, the cultural, or any other.
 If your motives for learning another language are social, I would steer you to the language of a people you find maximally attractive with every bit as straight a face as I'd advise those interested in importing from Asia to learn Japanese and opera lovers to learn Italian.
+I would steer you to the language of a people you find maximally attractive with every bit as straight a face as I'd advise those interested in importing from Asia to learn Japanese and opera lovers to learn Italian.

 You are not guaranteed love forevermore, but you are guaranteed novelty status.
 You'll attract attention in your target community as "the one who went to the trouble of learning our language."
 You'll be invited, introduced around, and questioned thoroughly as to your reasons for studying their particular language.
 The less popular the language, the greater a celebrity you'll be among its speakers.
-French is very popular, so you won't have Paris at your feet, we've already agreed, even after your best-rendered "Comment apex-vows?"
-But Norwegians will want to burn arctic moss at your altar when after a meal you say, "Takk for maten."
-That means "Thanks for the food," which nonNorwegians not only generally don't know how to say, but also don't realize is traditionally said as you leave the table of your host in Norway.
+French is very popular, so you won't have Paris at your feet, we've already agreed, even after your best rendered "Comment allez-vous?", but Norwegians will want to burn arctic moss at your altar when after a meal you say "Takk for maten."
+That means "Thanks for the food," which non-Norwegians not only generally don't know how to say, but also don't realise it's traditionally said as you leave the table of your host in Norway.
 Native English speakers have more to gain from studying other languages than anybody else.
-Honor, love, cooperation, respect, advantage-they all shower down upon people in inverse proportion to their need to learn a language.
+Honour, love, cooperation, respect, advantage - they all shower down upon people in inverse proportion to their need to learn a language.